nds-swe/swdt/docs/tasks/c4-exman.md

 That is exactly the point.
 You do never know that in practice until you reviewed them with colleagues or seniors 💣 We do that together later!

 ## Context diagram
-The context diagram from ExMan has been created within the RME context.
+The context diagram from ExMan has been created within the RME context, also you got to learn in parallel of how the future ExMan **Suite** should look like.
 This gives us the perfect handover to our subject.
-The rest of the specification you find in the document `ExMan_BA_ASP_V1.0_freigegeben.pdf` in your RME resources.

 ## Container diagram
 In the [Learning bite C4 model](bites/c4-model) and in the lecture you have seen the first framework how to derive a container diagram from a context.
 You also have as input the results of your requirements engineering work.